Australian Centre for Robotic Vision: Goals

 The centre aims to achieve breakthrough science and technology in robotic vision by addressing four key research objectives: robust vision, vision and action, semantic vision, and algorithms and architecture.
 Together the four research objectives form the centre's research themes, which serve as organisational groupings of the centre's research projects.

 Robust vision

-Will develop new sensing technologies and robust algorithms that allow robots to use visual perception in all viewing conditions: night and day, rain or shine, summer or winter, fast moving or static.
+Will develop sensing technologies and algorithms that allow robots to use visual perception across various viewing conditions: night and day, rain or shine, summer or winter, and fast moving or static.

 Vision and action

 Will create new theory and methods for using image data for control of robotic systems that navigate through space, grasp objects, interact with humans and use motion to assist in seeing.

 Semantic vision

 Will produce novel learning algorithms that can both detect and recognise a large, and potentially ever increasing, number of object classes from robotically acquired images, with increasing reliability over time.